credibledoc/credible-doc/credible-doc-generator/src/main/resources/template/markdown/substitution/substitution-reporting/README.md

 ## Dependencies of this `substiturion-reporting` module on other modules of the `credible-doc` repository
 &&beginPlaceholder {
     "className": "com.credibledoc.substitution.content.generator.dependency.PackageDependenciesContentGenerator",
-    "description": "UML diagram of dependencies `substiturion-reporting` module on classes from other modules of the `credible-doc` repository.", "parameters": {
+    "description": "UML diagram with dependencies of the `substiturion-reporting` module on classes from other modules of the `credible-doc` repository.", "parameters": {
         "sourceRelativePathsPipeSeparated": "substitution/substitution-reporting/src/main/java",
         "dependantPackage": "com.credibledoc.substitution.reporting",